-NCTE Confernece in November.
+NWP/NCTE Confernece in November.
 Each year NPWP sends teachers who have attended the Summer and Advanced Institutes to the National Council of Teachers of English Annual Conference.
 NPWP pays for airfare, lodging, per diem expenses, and registration.
-Teachers in the past have gone to Philadelphia, Chicago, Orlando, Las Vegas, and Boston.
+Teachers in the past have gone to Philadelphia, Chicago, Orlando, Las Vegas, Boston, and Washington D.C.
+The joint NWP/NCTE Conference always comes the week before Thanksgiving.
+In 2015, it will be held in Minneapolis!
+Hoper to see you there!

 NDCTE Conference in August.
 Each year NPWP teachers present writing lessons they have developed during the Institutes at the North Dakota Council of Teachers of English Annual Conference in Mandan, held at the Seven Seas.
 NPWP pays for logding at the Seven Seas and NDCTE registration (which includes membership).